How to Submit a Petition

 - Provide a clear and concise statement which outlines the reason(s) for making the request;

-- For the 2020 Fall Term: Petitions and supporting documentation may be submitted to the Faculty Registrar via e-mail (to email@example.com).
-If possible, these documents should be submitted as attachments in PDF format.
+- Petitions and supporting documentation may be submitted to the Faculty Registrar via e-mail (to firstname.lastname@example.org).

 - What form of documentation is required?

-i) For the 2020 Fall Term: U of T has temporarily suspended the requirement for students to submit the Verification of Student Illness or Injury form for medical-related absences when submitting a petition.
-Instead students must report their absence through the online absence declaration tool, which is available in ACORN under the Profile and Settings menu.
+- Students must also report their absence through the online absence declaration tool, which is available in ACORN under the Profile and Settings menu

 - What is the deadline to submit a petition?